 With more than fifty student organizations, nine Greek organizations and twenty varsity sports, C-SC students have plenty of opportunities to lead.
 Through the curriculum, students also have the opportunity to gain knowledge and apply LEADERSHIP skills through courses including Business Leadership, Student Leadership, Honors Leadership and Professional Development.
-For more information on our Leadership programs go to culver.edu/campus-life.
+Visit our website for more information on our Leadership programs.